chaosnative/developer-hub-cn/docs/chaos-engineering/chaos-faults/common-tunables-for-all-experiments.md

 ---
-title: Common Tunables for All Experiments
+title: Common Tuneable for All Experiments
 ---
-Experiment tunables which are common for all the experiments.
-These tunables can be provided at `.spec.experiment[*].spec.components.env` in chaosengine.
+Experiment Tuneable which are common for all the experiments.
+These Tuneable can be provided at `.spec.experiment[*].spec.components.env` in chaosengine.

 ### Duration of the chaos